n., [ˈtɜːɡə ˈpɹɛʃə(ɹ)]

 Turgor pressure is key to the plant’s vital processes.
 It makes the plant cell stiff and rigid.
 Without it, the plant cell becomes flaccid.
 Prolonged flaccidity could lead to the wilting of plants.
 Turgor pressure is also important in stomate formation.
 The turgid guard cells create an opening for gas exchange.
 Carbon dioxide could enter and be used for photosynthesis.
 Other functions are apical growth, nastic movement, and seed dispersal.

 What is turgor pressure?
-In a biological context, turgor pressure is the pressure that is exerted by water to the wall of a cell.
+In a biological context, turgor pressure is the pressure that is exerted by water on the wall of a cell.
 Think of a balloon that is being filled up with water as a turgor pressure example.
 The balloon swells as more water draws in.
 The pressure that the water exerts against the walls of the balloon is similar to the turgor pressure exerted against the wall.

 The term turgor comes from Latin turgēre, meaning “to be swollen”.
 The term pressure comes from Latin pressūra, pressus, premere, meaning “to press”.
 Turgor pressure is also called hydrostatic pressure, pressure potential, or wall pressure.

 Turgor Pressure and Osmosis

 In nature, the cell regulates water movement.
 Water molecules diffuse across a biological membrane.
 This passive movement of water molecules across the membrane from an area of low solute concentration to an area of high solute concentration is called osmosis.
 In another definition, osmosis refers to the net movement of water molecules through a membrane from an area of higher water potential to an area of lower water potential.
 A positive net movement of water into the cell is what causes turgidity.
 In animal cells, excessive osmosis could lead to the bursting of the cell.
 In plants, the cells will not burst.
 In fact, plant cells need turgor for structural integrity and rigidity.